 No. Homeschoolers do not have to follow the same daily schedule or have 180 school days or match the local school calendar.
+There is also no requirement to keep attendance records.
 Families are able to learn when it suits their needs – any day of the week or time of day.

 Do homeschoolers receive state-issued diplomas?

 No. In New Hampshire, homeschoolers self-certify their children's completion of high school and only need to inform the NH Department of Education if the student is under age 18.
 More information is available on our Graduation page.

 How can I connect with other homeschooling families?

 GSHE has several social media groups to help you plug in and find your people!
 Our primary Facebook group has over 6,000 members from across the state!
 It is an active environment where people share experiences, resources, ideas, and support.
 We also maintain an extensive list of groups around the state, if you wish to connect with local people or those who share a similar homeschool approach and style.
 NH has a vibrant homeschool community -- join us!

 I still have questions.
 Who can I contact?